zpgallegos/zavant/docs/hex-methodology.md

 ## Current limitations

-- The profile does not yet calculate barrels, expected statistics, percentile rankings, swing decisions, baserunning, or fielding value.
+- The profile does not yet calculate barrels, expected statistics, percentile rankings, swing decisions, or fielding value.
+- Governed pitch and baserunning models exist, but the published profile's current primary view emphasizes batting and contact-quality metrics.
 - Rare mid-plate-appearance batter or pitcher substitutions may require more specialized official-credit resolution than the terminal result participant.
 - Player identity comes from retained game observations; the player dimension